transform-data/metrics-config-template/README.md

 # Transform Metrics Repo
 Welcome to your new Tansform Project!
 See full install instructions on the [install page](https://app.transformdata.io/install) to get started using Transform.

+## Resources
+* Learn more about Transform [in the docs](https://www.notion.so/transformdata/Transform-Documentation-4eb96a3207634834ab1ae8b5b23923ff)
+* Reach out to our team at [support@transformdata.io](mailto:support@transformdata.io)for support or to setup a shared slack channel

 ## Congifure Github Workflows
 Transform uses Github Workflows to validate and commit new versions of your metrics configs to our service.
 In this template repo, we've already set up these workflows for you in the `/.github` directory.